What is Hypertension?

-- Ultrasound of various organs like kidney etc.
+- Ultrasound of various organs like kidneys etc.

 Treatment/Management of Hypertension

-Here are few ways to treatment options for hypertension:
+Here are a few ways to treatment options for hypertension:

 - Medications: Various medicines (beta blockers, ACE inhibitors) are available to keep hypertension under control

-- Diet: Avoiding high salt, processed foods and carbonated beverages can aid a better control over the blood pressure levels.
+- Diet: Avoiding high salt, processed foods, and carbonated beverages can aid a better control of blood pressure levels.

-- Exercise: Regular physical activity helps in regulating the normal blood pressure levels.
+- Exercise: Regular physical activity helps in regulating normal blood pressure levels.

 - Lifestyle changes: Smoking and alcohol consumption can be avoided to manage your blood pressure levels